CopperSpice API 1.8.1

 )

-Constructs a QDirIterator that can iterate over dir's entrylist, using dir's name filters and regular filters.
-You can pass options via flags to decide how the directory should be iterated.
+Constructs a QDirIterator which can iterate over the dir entrylist using name filters and regular filters.
+Pass options via flags to indicate how the directory should be iterated.

 Note